AdaptiveCity/zigbee_sensors/deconz2mqtt/README.md

 2. uses the deCONZ websocket to receive the sensor data in real-time (rather than polling the REST API and introducing unnecessary latency)

-3. passes the sensor data through dynamically-added *decoders* in case additional data transformations are required

-4. pushes the enriched sensor data up to the Adaptive City Platform via MQTT
+3. pushes the enriched sensor data up to the Adaptive City Platform via MQTT

-5. accepts MQTT messages *from* the Adaptive City Platform to be interpreted as commands affecting either the local system software or to be transmitted to selected ZigBee devices.
+4. accepts MQTT messages *from* the Adaptive City Platform to be interpreted as commands affecting either the local system software or to be transmitted to selected ZigBee devices.

 ## deCONZ REST API